MasterJayanX/pmfow/README.md

 **This is the list of partially supported versions:**

-- Windows 10: Windows 10 is partially supported, as most of the packages on Windows 10's repository are the same packages as the ones for Windows 8/8.1.
+- Windows 10: Windows 10 is partially supported, as most of the packages on Windows 10's app catalog are the same packages as the ones for Windows 8/8.1.
 For Windows 10 and 11, use winget instead.
 - Windows 11 for the same reason as Windows 10.
-- Windows 2000: Limited selection of packages available for this version of Windows and you can only use it with an old version of wget, which may not work correctly.
-- ReactOS: It will run, but certain applications that can be installed with pmfow will not work by default.
+- ReactOS: It will run, but certain applications that can be installed with pmfow will not work by default (for example: Supermium).

 ## Installation
 To install pmfow, you need to follow these steps: